Srugim: Season 2

 Season 2 began approximately six months after the conclusion of season 1.
 Amir and Yifat get married, and now must cope with the new hardships, including fertility problems and the need to observe ritual purity.
 Amir returns to his roots and begins praying in a Tunisian synagogue with an old man named Shmuel.
 He is frowned upon by his Ashkenazi environment.
 Nati's mother dies, and his brother Roi moves in with him.
 Reut returns from India after six months, after missing Amir and Yifat's wedding, as well as the wedding of her sister Elisheva, who is now pregnant.
 Reut begins to date Roi, only to have Roi later reveal that he is a homosexual, to Nati's surprise.
 Reut refuses to give up on him and continues to date him, however Roi eventually ends things.
 Nati falls in love with Dafna, a divorced mother who works in his hospital as a medical clown, though he leaves her after realizing he cannot cope with raising her son.
 Hodaya, trying to lead a secular lifestyle, works in a pub and meets Assaf, another formerly religious man, with whom she loses her virginity.
-She breaks with him after discovering that he began practicing again.
+She breaks up with him after discovering that he began practicing again.